Give me your tired, your poor, your huddled masses yearning for derp

 What if I Told You…

 Don’t you feel a profound sense of disbelief not only when you read these wingnutty explanations, but also, when people accept them?
 Don’t you feel that your side is all so painfully obvious that you cannot understand why they don’t get it?
 Funnily enough, we feel compelled to explain their lack of understanding, so we resort to the wingnut as unbelievably stupid or cynical or psychopathic or something explanation!
 But, what if I told you that we all suffer from the same thing?
-What if I told you that what your feeling when you react to them is the same as what they’re feeling when they react to you, which is the same as your feeling when exposed to the whatever the question is is the same as their feeling to reacting to whatever the question is?
+What if I told you that what you’re feeling when you react to them is the same as what they’re feeling when they react to you, which is the same as your feeling when exposed to the whatever the question is is the same as their feeling to reacting to whatever the question is?
 Hunh?

 Illusions of Explanation

 These arguments and interpretations are called illusions of explanation and sometimes illusion of explanatory depth.
 The illusion of explanation is the feeling that people have when they think they understand a complex situation with “greater precision, coherence, and depth” than they actually do.
 Wingnuts from Ammun Bundy to Senator Ted “Basketball Ring” Cruz, from Governor Pat McCrory, and NC State Senator Buck Newton to the Wonketariat’s grandpa and Jeremy Tedesco feel when they talk about issues like sovereignty, LGBTQ rights, religious rights, abortion, taxes, and other topics.
 They feel like they’ve got this down cold.
 They know in their heart of hearts that what they are saying is correct.
 God agrees with them goddammit!
 It’s so obvious!